JeremyACase/ubiquia/README.md

   Generate and deploy fully-typed REST APIs from JSON Schema definitions.
 No scaffolding.
 No boilerplate.
 Just the schema.

 - 🗺️ **Declarative DAGs → Kubernetes Agents**
-  Define a multi-agent system with a single YAML file.
+  Define a multi-component system with a single YAML file.
 Ubiquia reads the DAG and deploys it to Kubernetes — each node a live, stateful microservice.

 - 🌍 **Cross-Cluster DAG Communication**
-  DAGs can span **multiple Kubernetes clusters**, enabling agents to operate across physical or cloud boundaries.
+  DAGs can span **multiple Kubernetes clusters**, enabling components to operate across physical or cloud boundaries.
 This supports:
   - **Resilient compute**: workloads can route around degraded or partitioned clusters
-  - **Topology-aware orchestration**: agents and DAG nodes can execute **close to data, users, or compute availability zones**
+  - **Topology-aware orchestration**: components and DAG nodes can execute **close to data, users, or compute availability zones**

 - 🧬 **Distributed Belief State via Configurable SQL Backend**
   Agents share a global belief state backed by a **relational SQL database**, with support for either: